-Heirloom Beans in an Instant Pot
+Heirloom Beans Recipe made in an Instant Pot

 Table of contents

-Some beans have tendency to burst.
+Some beans have a tendency to burst.
 We often mash or puree the beans, so this doesn’t matter, but if you need them intact, the key is brining them.
 Soak the beans overnight in filtered water with salt added.
 The salt brines the beans so they hold their shape.
 The water is filtered because minerals in the water could keep the beans from cooking evenly.
 We use a large canning jar with measurements on the side to make this really simple.

 HIERLOOM BEANS RECIPE FOR USING AN INSTANT POT

 We use an Instant Pot to pressure cook the beans.
 It’s fast and easy and takes less energy than the stove or a crock pot.
 There is a setting for beans and the default cooks most varieties perfectly.

 In this recipe, we cooked them in water, but they can also be cooked in broth and with onions and garlic (just nothing acidic like tomatoes, which will keep the beans from cooking).

 Dried beans are easy keep on hand, since they don’t take up much room and don’t require refrigeration, so they are a good pantry item.
 They also don’t cost much, making them a good way to stretch the food budget by eating less meat.
 We transfer them to jars when we get a shipment, and keep the label in the jar for identification.